NewsIn Your CommunityNorfolk

-NORFOLK, Va. — New York Attorney General Letitia James was arraigned on federal charges of bank fraud on Friday — she entered a plea of not guilty, CNN reports.
+NORFOLK, Va. — New York Attorney General Letitia James was arraigned on federal charges of bank fraud and making false statements to a financial institution on Friday — she entered a plea of not guilty, CNN reports.

-James was indicted earlier this month.
-The Justice Department's charges center on a home on Peronne Avenue near Lafayette Boulevard.
+James was indicted earlier this month in connection with the Norfolk home, located on Peronne Avenue near Lafayette Boulevard.
 Federal prosecutors say James misrepresented her property as a second residence instead of a rental when applying for a mortgage.

 Politics